mumble-voip/mumble-www/hugo/content/contact.md

 * [Discussions on GitHub](https://github.com/mumble-voip/mumble/discussions)
 * Chat `#mumble:matrix.org`
   usable with any Matrix chat client; for example [open with Element](https://app.element.io/#/room/#mumble:matrix.org)
-  *(We had a Freenode IRC channel in the past, but it is now obsolete and we are in the process of moving away from it.)*
 * [Forum](https://forums.mumble.info/)

 ## Email